iotaledger/iota-wiki/docs/learn/resource-materials/glossary.md

 <br/>

-- [**Identity**](https://wiki.iota.org/docs/use/identity/enabling-privacy-and-trust) - IOTA's Decentralized Identity or Self Sovereign Identity (SSI) defines a new method for identity management and authentication.
-It removes the centralized aspects and puts the Identity subject in full control over its own identity.
+- [**Identity**](https://wiki.iota.org/docs/use/identity/enabling-privacy-and-trust) - IOTA's Decentralized Identity or Self Sovereign Identity (SSI) defines a new framework for identity management and authentication.
+It removes the centralized aspects of authentication and puts the subject in full control over its own identity.
 [Identity details](https://wiki.iota.org/identity.rs/intro).

 <br/>